 - Establish a consistent and quality content feed for your new platform, right out of the gate.
 Make sure you give your audience a reason to visit, and just as many reasons to continue coming back.

 - Add unique features.
 Ensure your new community space stands out in some way.
 Perhaps you connect members in real life.
 Maybe you offer contests, podcasts, free tools and courses, or advanced search options.
 Offer members the tools they most need in order to keep them loyal.

 - Don’t completely forget the old space.
 Continue to monitor it for any newcomers that stumbled upon the wrong channel, or even those who may have been radio-silent for some time.
 Of course, direct everyone to your new community.

-- Showcase the clear value that the new community space offers.
+- Showcase the clear value of the new community space.
 What will everyone benefit from?
 Can they easily access the space on mobile?
 Will content and data load faster?
 Can they participate more?
 More often than not, you’ll find people are ok with change when they know the reason for it and see value.

 - Get out and find new members!
 Just like you would with the old platform, continue to grow your audience.
 It’s possible you may lose some devoted Facebook or LinkedIn groupies, but you want active engaged members anyhow, so if they didn’t make the jump, you can always try to replace them.